skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/02_enabling_data_sharing.md

 A clearly documented data request process can facilitate successful requests.
 This section covers some of the supporting documents to develop as part of a comprehensive data request process.

 Remember that the data request process must abide by the regulations and laws that apply to each dataset.
-For more detailed information, refer to [Establish a privacy policy](/work/toolkits/data-sharing-playbook/safeguarding-data#establish-a-privacy-policy).
+For more detailed information, refer to the section on [establishing a privacy policy](/work/toolkits/data-sharing-playbook/safeguarding-data#establish-a-privacy-policy).

 ### Request form